5 Questions to Ask Before Adopting a Shelter Dog

-If you’re thinking of adopting a shelter dog, you about to em-bark on a journey that can bring amazing happiness to you and to your new furry family member.
-However, in order to experience the joy that a dog can bring to your life, it’s important to be realistic.
+If you’re thinking of adopting a shelter dog, you’re about to em-bark on a journey that can bring amazing happiness to you and to your new furry family member.
+However, to experience the joy that a dog can bring to your life, it’s important to be realistic.

-Many fine furry friends are returned to shelters because their families were not prepared for the reality of sharing life with a dog.
-If you take a good look at your needs and expectations before you adopt, then you are well on your way towards choosing the perfect pooch for your family.
+Many fine furry friends are returned to shelters because their families were not prepared for the reality of sharing their lives with a dog.
+If you take a good look at your needs and expectations before you adopt, you’ll be well on your way towards choosing the perfect pooch for your family.

 5 Questions to Ask Before Adopting a Shelter Dog

 1. What Kind of Dog is Best for You?